-To accent the positive effects of abhyanga for Kapha-types, vigorously rub an appropriate Kapha Dusting Powder into the body before or after performing abhyanga, either while working in or rinsing off the oil.
+To accent the positive effects of abhyaṅga for kapha-types, vigorously rub an appropriate kapha-pacifying dusting powder into the body before or after performing abhyaṅga, either while working in or rinsing off the oil.
 You can use chickpea flour, but vaccha (calamus) powder is also nice if you can find it.

 - Put about ½ cup oil in an 8 oz. squeeze bottle.
 Make sure the oil is not rancid.

 - Place the bottle of oil in a pan of hot water until the oil is pleasantly warm.

 - Sit or stand comfortably in a warm room, on a towel that you don’t mind ruining with oil accumulation.
 Make sure you’re protected from any wind.